oliviacantwell/wdd230/README.md

-# wdd230
+# WDD 230 Repository
-For the wdd230 class
+This repository is for the WDD 230 class.
+Nothing else I can think of